 And back to Toronto again the following week.
 I ordered a Bento Bag in like, I don’t know, April or something.
 It wasn’t scheduled to arrive until November but would have definitely come in handy.

 Also, I had a bit of a revelation.
+Probably some hesed wisdom for my writing journey.
 It’s going to make this a ridiculously long blog post and I only half apologize.
-I thought about making it it’s own post ages ago and just never did.
+I thought about making it its own post ages ago and just never did.
 What I figured out is that I’m not really a writer.
 And by that I mean, it’s not my career.
 It’s not my job or how I support myself.

 Writing is a hobby.